 VR could now be broken down neatly into two main areas.

-- VR powered by a mobile device such as the well-known Google Cardboard or Samsung Gear VR and Google Daydream – These don’t need much explanation.
-You simply put the device into a headset wherever you are and view.
-Obviously should you be trying to show streamed content in a no internet are this will not work.
+- VR powered by a mobile device such as the well-known Google Cardboard, Samsung Gear VR, Oculus 2, and Google Daydream – These don’t need much explanation.
+You simply put the device into a headset wherever you are and view it.
+Obviously, should you be trying to show streamed content in a no internet area this will not work.

 The technology is still new and fresh – therefore one can find that there are so many opportunities for anyone marketing property anywhere to harness the power of VR.
 All you need good content and the proper mindset.